tweag/nickel/rfcs/006-package-management.md

 one version from each bin.
 That is, we can have a `util@2.2` and a `util@1.2` in the same dependency tree, but not a `util@1.2` and a `util@1.1`.

+### Alternative: global snapshots à la Stackage

+Maybe we can just avoid version resolution altogether?
+For example, Stackage provides an ecosystem-wide snapshot of packages that are mutually compatible.
+Then users just depend on a single version of Stackage, and all other versions are determined from there (with some escape hatches if they need a specific version of a specific package). nixpkgs works similarly; a single revision of nixpkgs fixes the versions of all the packages in nixpkgs.

+We might have some trouble automatically coming up with mutually compatible snapshots, though.
+Haskell gets to use compile-time checks to test compatibility, and nixpkgs just does a lot of building and testing to check whether everything works.
+Nickel being dynamic and lazy might make this hard.

 ### Question: how to handle pre-1.0 minor versions?

 Officially, semver says that pre-1.0 versions are mutually incompatible.
 If we